Crimean Tatar alphabet: Vowels

 The vowels are created with the harakats also with small-alif, the long vowels are represented by «».
 The long vowels loose there function only when they are fallowed by «» and are without sukun, these are readed as „a“.
 The exceptional long vowels (aa, ee, ii) can be made by adding maddah on the long vowel.
-The letter «» or «» [randomly] is used as a initial letter when the vowel is the first letter of the word.
+The letter «» or «» [randomly] is used as an initial letter when the vowel is the first letter of the word.
 Also when a vowel is fallowed by a vowel or when «» is fallowed by shaddah, «» is written.